Project Guidelines and Application

 Surface Application on Residue

-- Alternatively, it can be surface applied on fields with at least 75% residue cover (living or dead) — but only between April 20 and August 31
+- Manure can be surface applied on fields with at least 75% residue cover (living or dead) — but only between May 1 and August 31

 Ineligible Practices

-- Surface application after September 1 is not eligible unless manure is incorporated within 24hrs and a cover crop is planted
+- Surface application of solid manure after August 31 is not eligible unless manure is incorporated within 24hrs and a cover crop is planted

 - Volunteer wheat is not considered a cover crop or adequate cover